How Are Motherboards Made: Understanding the Process of Motherboard Manufacturing

-The packaging and distribution process is where the SATA cable, manual, I/O shield, driver installer, and just about everything you’d find inside a newly purchased motherboard is packed.
+The packaging and distribution process is where the SATA cables, manual, I/O shield, driver installer, and just about everything you’d find inside a newly purchased motherboard is packed.

 The motherboard will also be packaged in an antistatic bag here.
 At this point, the motherboard is finally ready for distribution.

-BIOS or Basic Input Output System.
-This is where all the information and settings of the motherboard are stored.
+BIOS or Basic Input Output System is where all the information and settings for the motherboard are stored.
 It can be accessed, updated, and modified via the BIOS mode.